 The BP Act establishes a code of conduct that sets out the expected behaviour and standards that certifiers must follow.
 Breaches to the code may constitute unsatisfactory professional conduct or professional misconduct.
-The Board has power to investigate an alleged breach and take disciplinary action as appropriate.
+NSW Fair Trading has power to investigate an alleged breach and take disciplinary action as appropriate.
 Go to the code of conduct guide for more information.

 Conflicts of interest